approach0/math-dense-retrievers/README.md

 ### Training
 If you want to train your own models, please refer to [our Slurm script](https://github.com/w32zhong/cc-orchestration/blob/ee299baacfcecf7e992ac305031637e3007efaf5/sbatch-template.sh).
 The script also includes the training parameters as well as training dataset and base models (with NextCloud IDs) for both further pretraining a backbone or finetuning for a DPR/ColBERT model.

+The training data are preprocessed into pickle files (and sentence pairs if necessary) using [these scripts](https://github.com/approach0/pya0/tree/math-dense-retrievers-replication/utils/dataset-adapter), and our crawled MSE+AoPS raw data (before preprocessing) can be downloaded [here](https://vault.cs.uwaterloo.ca/s/G36Mjt55HWRSNRR).